 Your older child might not feel like she could help her younger siblings because of a large age gap.
 Or she doesn’t see how she could play with a baby who doesn’t do much in return.

 But even with a big age gap or a baby for a sibling, they can still form positive relationships.
-Remind her that her baby sister will grow up and eventually play like she does.
-Point out other siblings—whether kids or adults—with a big age gap so she can see how her relationship can look like in the future.
+Remind her that her sister will grow up and eventually play as she does.
+Point out other sibling relationships—whether younger children or adults—with a big age gap so she can see how hers can look in the future.

-And don’t tolerate siblings being mean to one another.
-Calling names and being rude aren’t appropriate ways to handle conflict.
-Yes, they’ll fight and feel frustrated with each other, but encourage a healthier way to resolve conflict in a respectful way.
+And don’t tolerate sibling rivalry and being mean to one another.
+Calling names and being rude aren’t appropriate ways to handle sibling conflict.
+Yes, they’ll fight and feel frustrated with each other, but encourage interactions that promote conflict-resolution skills in a respectful way.

 6. Spend one-on-one time with your older child

 Welcoming new siblings not only turns your life around, but your older child’s as well.
-A new baby is a huge change for her, even if it seems like she shrugs it off.
+A new sibling is a huge change for her, even if it seems like she shrugs it off.

-As hard as it is to carve time out with a new baby, spend one-on-one time with your older child as well.
+As hard as it is to carve time out with more than one child, spend special time with her as well.
 Even 10 minutes every day adds up.
-Things like taking her to the park, reading a book, or chatting after the baby has gone to bed can make a meaningful difference.
+Things like taking her to the park, reading a book, or chatting after her siblings have gone to bed can make a meaningful difference.

-Older kids need us just as much as our new babies.
-Acknowledge how hard having a new baby must be.
-Her emotions are still valid, even if she seems much older than her younger siblings.
+Older kids need us just as much as our younger ones.
+Acknowledge how hard having siblings can be.
+Her emotions are still valid, even if she seems much older than the others.

 But even with a big age gap, we learn to form unique relationships with our older siblings.
 Maybe one becomes the “second mom” who takes care of you, while another is the “cool big sister” you want to copy.

-Each sibling pair will have their own special relationship.
+Each sibling pair will have its own special relationship.
 Encourage your child to help with younger siblings, yes.
-But do so for reasons she’ll agree to, like having “bigger” responsibilities, making others feel good, and even bonding with you.
+But do so for reasons she can agree to, like having “bigger” responsibilities, making others feel good, and even bonding with you.